A Renowned Arizona Travel Example: The Grand Canyon

 Some people think of one of those Wonders of the World - the Grand Canyon - and don't even realize that it's in Arizona!
 Well, yes, it is!
 We're the Grand Canyon State, after all.
 But we have many other attractions.
 Think about these other natural Arizona travel wonders:

-The Petrified Forest & Painted Desert - In Northeastern Arizona.
+The Petrified Forest & Painted Desert - Travel to Northeastern Arizona.
 These areas hold a National Park, and colorful badlands with petrified wood.
 The entire area is over 150 square miles.
 The Petrified Forest is a bit East of Holbrook off I-40, take Exit 311.
 For details call (928) 524-6228.
 The Painted Desert is North of Holbrook along Rt.
 77, and in the Northern areas of the Petrified forest.
 All the areas in the vicinity are considered parts of the Painted Desert.

 Kartchner Caverns State Park - Only discovered in 1974 by amateur cavers.
 These immense caverns were made into a state park in 1999.
-When it first opened, visitors had to get on a waiting list to see it!
+When first opened, visitors had to get on a waiting list to see it!
 From I-10 in Benson, take Exit 302 for Hwy.
 90. The entrance is a little ways on the right.

 Beautiful Oak Creek Canyon

 Sunset Crater Volcano National Monument - The trail takes you visibly through lava fields of this old volcano just North of Flagstaff.
 The first lunar astronauts even did some training here!
-Take Hwy.
+Travel Arizona Hwy.
 89 out of town.
 At Hwy.
 395 make a right, it takes you right to the Monument.

 Bridge to Nowhere - Here's an unusual Arizona travel site near Yuma.
 In 1929 it was built over the Gila River.
 Named for the only Yuma Arizona Ranger, called the McPhaul Bridge.
 No longer in use, with no river now under it, the bridge is closed to traffic.
 But it's an oddity that's still kept around.
 Take I-8 exit 12, Fortuna Rd. to go North (S. 11 Ave.
 E.).
 Where it ends on Hwy.
 95, go right.
 After passing E. Madonna Rd., cross a canal, then watch for an unmarked left turn that goes by a small breakfast/lunch restaurant (From the Farm Yuma).
 Just past this is the bridge.